-If we are closed when you telephone the surgery, you will hear a recorded message telling you the Out of Hours Emergency number to ring.
+If we are closed when you telephone the practice, you will hear a recorded message telling you the Out of Hours Emergency number to ring.
 There is a minor injuries walk in centre at St Mary’s Hospital.

 More major injuries should be taken to the Accident & Emergency Department at Queen Alexandra Hospital, Cosham.
 The Out of Hours service will advise you on how best to deal with the problem.
 To assist you, we have answered some common questions below:

 When you call NHS 111 the person who answers will take your name and address.
 You will then be passed to a fully trained nurse who will ask you about your symptoms, or the symptoms of the person for whom you are calling.
 The nurse will assess the symptoms and then decide whether advice is all that is needed or whether a doctor should see the patient at a Centre or at home if medically necessary.
 In a serious or life threatening situation the nurse will arrange an ambulance for you.

 Will a Doctor still see me?

 YES, if this is necessary.
 Patients who need to be seen by a Doctor will be.
 If you, or a member of the family, need to be seen by a Doctor when your practice is closed, then NHS 111 will contact your Out of Hours service.
 The nurse will already have taken details of the illness and the current symptoms.
 With your permission, the nurse will pass on this information and arrange for the patient to be seen either at a medical centre or, if medically necessary, at home.
 Going to a medical centre to see a Doctor is accepted to be safe and makes best use of the Doctor’s time.
 If a child is so ill that hospital admission is required, the child will have to leave the house at some point, so the sooner the better.
 Patients who are terminally ill, too frail or so ill they cannot leave the house, will be visited at home, if necessary, by a Doctor.

 What if I’m not sure whether I need to see a Doctor or not?